 Police seek public’s help to solve east side homicide

-INDIANAPOLIS–Metro Police are asking for the community’s help in solving a homicide from earlier this week.
+INDIANAPOLIS, Ind. — IMPD is asking for the community to help solve an east side homicide from earlier this week.

-On May 10, 2018 Indianapolis Police responded to a report of a person shot at 12 18 Grant Avenue.
+On Thursday, Indianapolis police responded to a report of a person shot at 1218 Grant Avenue.

 Medics pronounced Johnson deceased at the scene.